kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 We propose to patch the PVC as a whole, so it can only succeed if the immutable fields matches.

 If only expansion is supported, patching regardless of the immutable fields can be a logical choice.
-But this KEP also integrates with VAC.
+But this KEP also integrates with volumeAttributesClass (VAC).
 VAC is closely coupled with storage class.
 Only patching VAC if storage class matches is a very logical choice.
 And we'd better follow the same operation model for all mutable fields.